Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation.md

 <a name="animatableproperties"></a>
 ## Animatable Properties

-Some view properties are `animatable`, such as `Position`, `Orientation`, `Scale`, and `Color`.
+Some view properties are `animatable`, such as `Opacity`, `Scale`, `Orientation`, and `Position`.

 <div style="text-align:center;width:100%;"><img src="./media/properties.svg" /></div>

-See the `Remarks` section of the properties in [Tizen.NUI.BaseComponents.View](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.BaseComponents.View.html) to see whether the property is *animatable*.
+For more information on the animatable properties, see the `Remarks` section of each property in [Tizen.NUI.BaseComponents.View](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.BaseComponents.View.html).

 ### Basic Animation Methods

 To animate a property in NUI, you can use two distinct methods:

--   `AnimateTo()`: animates a property to the target value during a given time.
+-   `AnimateTo()`: Animates a property to the target value during a given time.
     ```csharp
     // Animates PositionX to 50
     var animation = new Animation(2000/*duration*/);